 You’ll be of most use to the mother during birth if you’re supportive, calm and organised – this way she can focus fully on her body and the baby, without having to worry about anything else.

-- Have a copy of the and help her achieve the things that are important to her.
+Have a copy of the birth plan and help her achieve the things that are important to her.
 For example, if she’s said that she wants to try using a birth ball in early labour, ask the midwives if they can get one.

 It’s also important that you look after yourself: make sure you eat and drink regularly, and if there’s another birth partner, take turns to give each other short breaks.